 13. Make Sure You Have the Licenses Required in Your State

-Before you can start performing home inspections, you need to see if you live in a state that requires you to have certain licenses or permits.
+Before you can start performing home inspections, you need to see if you live in a state requiring certain licenses or permits.
 Even if you aren’t required to get them, states like Georgia regulate the home inspection profession.
 You can find out what’s needed in your state by contacting your local licensing agency.

 14. Get Your Taxes in Order

-When starting a business, it’s crucial to set up a system for tracking your expenses and income.
+When starting a business, setting up a system for tracking your expenses and income is crucial.
 Taking proactive measures like this will make tax filing much easier at the end of the year.
 You may want to speak with an accountant or tax specialist to get started.
 Many businesses also use Intuit Turbotax since it integrates with Quickbooks.

-The main taxes you need to pay as a home inspector are income tax and self-employment taxes.
+The main taxes you must pay as a home inspector are income and self-employment taxes.
 Bear in mind that taxes may vary by state too.

 15. Purchase Business Insurance